docrails-tw/guides/source/zh-TW/getting_started.md

 ### Deleting Associated Objects

-If you delete an article then its associated comments will also need to be deleted.
-Otherwise they would simply occupy space in the database.
+If you delete an article, its associated comments will also need to be deleted, otherwise they would simply occupy space in the database.
 Rails allows you to use the `dependent` option of an association to achieve this.
 Modify the Article model, `app/models/article.rb`, as follows: